 Mattermost Performance Alerting Guide¶

-Mattermost uses Prometheus and Grafana to track performance metrics of the Mattermost application servers.
+Mattermost recommends using Prometheus and Grafana to track performance metrics of the Mattermost application servers.
 The purpose of this guide is to help you set up alerts on your Grafana dashboard.

 Set up performance monitoring for Mattermost.
 See our documentation to learn more.